-Remark 2.3 Lorenz equation.
-The Lorenz equation (2.22) is the most celebrated early illustration of "deterministic chaos" [A1.72] (but not the first - that honor goes to Dame Cartwright [A1.5]).
-Lorenz's paper, which can be found in reprint collections refs.
-[23.5, 3.8], is a pleasure to read, and it is still one of the best introductions to the physics motivating such models (read more about Lorenz here).
+Remark 2.3.
+Lorenz equation.
+The Lorenz equation (2.23) is the most celebrated early illustration of "deterministic chaos" [24] (but not the first - that honor goes to Dame Cartwright [4] in 1945).
+Lorenz's 1963 paper, which can be found in reprint collections refs.
+[7, 15], is a pleasure to read, and it is still one of the best introductions to the physics motivating such models (read more about Lorenz here).
 The equations, a set of ODEs in \mathbb{R}^3 , exhibit strange attractors.
-W. Tucker [28.28, 28.29, 28.30] has proven rigorously via interval arithmetic that the Lorenz attractor is strange for the original parameters (no stable orbits) and that it has a long stable periodic orbit for slightly different parameters.
-In contrast to the hyperbolic strange attractors such as the weakly perturbed cat map, the Lorenz attractor is structurally unstable.
-Frøyland [2.21] has a nice brief discussion of Lorenz flow.
-Frøyland and Alfsen [2.22] plot many periodic and heteroclinic orbits of the Lorenz flow; some of the symmetric ones are included in ref.
-[2.21].
-Guckenheimer-Williams [2.23] and Afraimovich-Bykov-Shilnikov [2.24] offer an in-depth discussion of the Lorenz equation.
-The most detailed study of the Lorenz equation was undertaken by Sparrow [2.25].
-For a geophysics derivation, see Rothman course notes [2.26].
-For a physical interpretation of ρ as "Rayleigh number," see Jackson [2.27] and Seydel [2.28].
-The Lorenz truncation to 3 modes is so drastic that the model bears no relation to the geophysical hydrodynamics problem that motivated it.
-For detailed pictures of Lorenz invariant manifolds consult Vol II of Jackson [2.27] and "Realtime visualization of invariant manifolds" by Ronzan.
-The Lorenz attractor is a very thin fractal - as we saw, stable manifold thickness is of the order 10^{-4} - whose fractal structure has been accurately resolved by D. Viswanath [2.29, 2.30].
+W. Tucker [36-38] has proven rigorously (via interval arithmetic) that the Lorenz attractor is strange for the original parameters (no stable orbits) and that it has a long stable periodic orbit for slightly different parameters.
+In contrast to the hyperbolic strange attractors such as the weakly perturbed cat map [6], the Lorenz attractor is structurally unstable.
+Frøyland [10] has a nice brief discussion of Lorenz flow.
+Frøyland and Alfsen [11] plot many periodic and heteroclinic orbits of the Lorenz flow; some of the symmetric ones are included in ref.
+[10].
+Guckenheimer-Williams [14] and Afraimovich-Bykov-Shilnikov [2] offer an in-depth discussion of the Lorenz equation.
+The most detailed study of the Lorenz equation was undertaken by Sparrow [32].
+For a geophysics derivation, see Rothman course notes [30].
+For a physical interpretation of ρ as "Rayleigh number," see Jackson [19] and Seydel [31].
+The Lorenz truncation to 3 modes, however, is so drastic that the model bears no relation to the geophysical hydrodynamics problem that motivated it.
+For detailed pictures of Lorenz invariant manifolds consult Vol II of Jackson [19] and "Realtime visualization of invariant manifolds" by Ronzan.
+The Lorenz attractor is a very thin fractal - as we shall see, stable manifold thickness is of the order 10^{-4} - whose fractal structure has been accurately resolved by D. Viswanath [39, 40].
 If you wonder what analytic function theory has to say about Lorenz, check ref.
-[2.31].
+[41].
+Modular flows are your thing?
+E. Ghys and J. Leys have a beautiful tale for you.
 Refs.
-[2.32, 2.33] might also be of interest. (continued in remark 11.1)
+[23, 25] might also be of interest. (continued in remark 11.1 and remark ??)